Upper Peninsula City Guide

 City snapshot

-The Upper Peninsula is a vast, rugged wilderness defined by its dramatic Great Lakes shorelines and a slower, outdoors-focused pace of life.
-Marquette serves as the region’s primary urban hub and a perfect base for exploring dense forests and historic iron-ore towns.
-Visitors should prioritize a scenic drive through the Keweenaw Copper Country or a thrilling white-water rafting excursion on the Menominee River.
+The Upper Peninsula is a rugged wilderness defined by its dramatic Great Lakes shorelines and vast forests, offering a slow-paced escape into the heart of nature.
+Marquette serves as the ideal urban base for its craft breweries and harbor access, while Munising provides a gateway to the spectacular Pictured Rocks.
+For a true adventure, explore the industrial history of the Keweenaw Copper Country or brave the whitewater rapids of the Menominee River.

 Quick facts

-• The region encompasses nearly 30% of Michigan's landmass but holds only 3% of its population.
+• Contains nearly one-third of Michigan's land mass but only 3% of its total population.

 🏛️